ku-sldg/plih/_ids/2-Adding-Environments.md

 Evaluating the bind calculates the value of `x`, but does not immediately substitute.
 It simply remembers that `x` is `4`.
 The notation `[(x,4)]` depicts an *environment* containing the *binding* of `x` to `4`.
 The decorations after each `in` show the environment in each `bind`'s scope.
 Each `bind` adds a binding to the current environment.
 As shown above, following the first `in`, the environment contains the binding of `4` to `x`.

-Evaluation does the same thing for the inner bind, but this time it remembers that `y` is bound to `5` by adding it to the front of the list representing the enviornment:
+Evaluation does the same thing for the inner bind, but this time it remembers that `y` is bound to `5` by adding it to the front of the list representing the environment:

 {% highlight text %}
 bind x = 4 in    [(x,4)]